 Fig 5: Potential effects of captivity on the plastic response of a trait in the wild.
 Because of evolutionary or environmental effects in captivity the plastic response to environmental conditions post-release might be reduced or eliminated (A), or plastic responses post-release might remain similar to those in the wild (B).
 The consequences of changes in plasticity will depend on the relationship between plasticity and fitness in the wild.
 If plasticity is adaptive it might play an important role for population persistence (C) or plasticity might not be important under wild environmental conditions (D).

-A decision tree for determining the steps in an analyses aimed an disentangling the various causes in captivity that could contribute to changes in a trait.
+Figure 6: A decision tree for determining the steps in an analyses aimed an disentangling the various causes in captivity that could contribute to changes in a trait.